databricks-industry-solutions/slack-bot-rag/README.md

 ![slack_app_config_events.png](images%2Fslack_app_config_events.png)

-We need to subscribe to both the `app_mention` and `messages.channel` events.
+We may want to subscribe to both the `app_mention` and `messages.channel` events.
 While the former will be triggered any time someone mentions our bot (using 'at' keyword), the latter will be used to monitor conversation within a given thread and provide our genAI capability with all conversational history for more relevant output.